 I woke up this morning to the screams of Serena and Yasmina asking me to wake up and to have my mobile on a scene that was occurring out of our window.

-Still half awake half sleep from an unknown source of pain that hasn’t been allowing me to sleep recently, I stood up at the window watching.
+Still half awake, half asleep from an unknown source of pain that hasn’t been allowing me to sleep recently, I stood up at the window watching.
 It was right at our home.

-A police or army car, it really doesn’t make any difference anymore was standing opposite the road, while another large car more of a military one was stopping next to ours.
-A group of soldiers were surrounding the young man, whom I could only see his jacket and hit him in all directions and pulled him to one of the cars.
+It really doesn’t make any difference anymore; I was standing opposite the road, while another large car, more of a military one, was stopping next to ours.
+A group of soldiers surrounded the young man, whom I could only see his jacket, and hit him in all directions and pulled him to one of the cars.
 I think they kept hitting him until more help came in.

-After the scene had ended, I headed back to bed, still half asleep my daughters surrounded me talking about the issue.
+After the scene had ended, I headed back to bed, still half asleep; my daughters surrounded me, talking about the issue.
 The main subject of discussion was, why didn’t anyone interfere.
-The fact that all the neighbors were looking from their windows (like us), and some passerby’s crossed the road as if it was just another typical scene.
+The fact that all the neighbors were looking from their windows (like us) and some passersby’s crossed the road as if it was just another typical scene.

 In all ways, it cannot be an ordinary scene.
-We live on the main road, but usually, those who walk by are usually people who live across.
-Since the making of the train, people would walk to the train from wherever they live around Beit Hanina.
+We live on the main road, but those who walk by are usually people who live across.
+Since making the train, people would walk to the train from wherever they lived around Beit Hanina.
 It was likely that he wasn’t from our neighborhood, as in any of the surrounding buildings.
 But while complaining, it was also us.
 We were watching like everyone else.
 Even the dogs at that instant stopped barking.

 Serena told me the story again, how it all started when she heard Zoe and Brownie barking insanely.
-It was her who stopped them from crying when she saw the soldiers because she was worried they would shoot them.
+She stopped them from crying when she saw the soldiers because she was worried they would shoot them.
 Suddenly the discussion among us changed.
 It became about martyrdom.

 It is true that upon seeing such a scene, one cannot but imagine what if it was I?
 What if it was your own son or brother?
 What if you decided that you needed to intervene?
 A typical reaction when you witness an unfair situation in the street?
 As if we are all destined to an inevitable end.

-I confess that such discussion is so harsh.
-The moment I hear the word martyr coming out of their mouths I panic.
+I confess that such a discussion is so harsh.
+The moment I hear the word martyr coming out of their mouths, I panic.
 And life color changes in an instant to a straight black.
-I think that they catch my fear, and that is why they keep mediating their words as they talk to me.
+I think they catch my fear, which is why they keep mediating their words as they talk to me.
 From one side, I want them to say all they think about.
-From the other hand, it is not easy.
-From the one hand, I feel their urgency to speak out their minds, and I also feel their hesitation in talking about it.
-In the end, each time I make a choice to get it all out.
+On the other hand, it is not easy.
+On the one hand, I feel their urgency to speak out their minds, and I also feel their hesitation in talking about it.
+In the end, each time, I choose to get it all out.

-I am writing this down, with fears that this article will be taken into intelligence suspicions.
+I am writing this down with fears that this article will be taken into intelligence suspicions.
 I still feel the hesitation.
-One time a friend of mine told me that I should be careful because what I write seem provocative, and it could be translated as encouraging attacks.
+A friend of mine told me that I should be careful because what I write seems provocative, and it could be translated as encouraging attacks.

 But then I think, suppressing what we think about and how we think about it is the primary factor in promoting death.
-Hushing our surrounding and we will make it worse.
-I prefer a hundred times to hear the hard things my children say, rather than leaving it all inside them to grow in different directions that can be suddenly manipulated.
+Hushing our surroundings and we will make it worse.
+I prefer to hear the hard things my children say a hundred times rather than leaving it all inside them to grow in different directions that can be suddenly manipulated.

 Each time I see a young man lynched by the Israeli army, and each time I see people pass by or stop to watch.
 I see more and more threatening deaths coming around.

-I was trying to reason the idea with my daughters who were asking the same question: what do they think when they do this?
+I was trying to reason the idea with my daughters, asking the same question: what do they think when they do this?
 They don’t feel guilty?
-I found, of course, myself defending the soldiers in front of them saying that they are soldiers and soldiers follow orders.
+I found, of course, myself defending the soldiers in front of them, saying that they are soldiers and soldiers follow orders.
 They look at them as suspects.
 As a potential threat.
 They don’t see people.

-I thought if my intervention would change that soldier mind in the way he treated the young man.
+I thought my intervention would change that soldier’s mind in the way he treated the young man.
 Or would I get beaten and jailed for intervening in their duty?

 I couldn’t but imagine a scenario with more violence that may erupt.
 This time, us, being the victims.

-I had to retreat from my ideas, that only bring more tempting rage to our minds.
+I had to retreat from my ideas, which only brought more tempting rage to our minds.
 I didn’t need to explore with my youngsters.
-I wanted to make sure that I still could ignite life inside them.
+I wanted to make sure that I could still ignite life inside them.